akshaymehra24/akshaymehra24.github.io/_pages/about.md

 ---
 permalink: /
 title: ""
-excerpt: "PhD student at Tulane University"
+excerpt: "PhD from Tulane University"
 author_profile: true
 redirect_from:
   - /about/